 Overall, ovulation spotting is a normal occurrence for some women and is usually nothing to worry about.
 However, if there are concerns or changes in menstrual cycles, it is always best to consult a healthcare provider for advice.

-When Will Ovulation Spotting Start to Happen?
+When Will Ovulation Spotting Start To Happen?

 Most women will find that the ovulation spotting starts either just before or during the ovulation process.
 For some it is a light, normal coloured bleed, while other women experience a pinkish or brown colour.
 There are also times that it will mix with the cervical mucus that looks like the colour of raw egg-whites.